bv2/drug_combi_screen_CLL/README.md

 *C. Analysis of drug combination effect*
 - `DrugCombi_Combi.Rmd`: Analyse effect of drug combinations, associations to most frequent mutations and heatmaps.
-- `DrugCombi_CombiSynegy.Rmd`: Investigate synergisitc effects
+- `DrugCombi_CombiSynegy.Rmd`: Investigate synergistic effects
 - `DrugCombi_10x10.Rmd`: Analysis of 10x10 screens

-The script `plot_utils.R` contains some functions for plottings. `runAll.R` runs the whole analysis starting from the raw data by rendering all the .Rmd files above.
+The script `plot_utils.R` contains some helper functions for recurrent plots.
+The script `runAll.R` runs the whole analysis starting from the raw data by rendering all the .Rmd files above.
+ The script `Afatinib_targets.Rmd` investigates the expression values of potential tagets of Afatinib.